WHAT IS PrEP?

 WHAT IS UNDETECTABLE VIRAL LOAD?

-Viral Load is the amount of HIV present in a milliliter (mL) of blood.
+Viral load is the amount of HIV present in a milliliter (mL) of blood.
 Viral load testing is a regular part of a health check-ups for people who are HIV-positive.
+You may see a viral load measure written as “undetectable” or “suppressed.”

-Undetectable refers to a viral load that is below levels that can be detected on current HIV viral load tests.
+Undetectable refers to a viral load that is below levels that can be detected on standard HIV viral load tests.
 This does not mean the virus is gone.
-In Ontario, this means that there is less than 40 copies of the HIV virus per mL of blood.
+In Ontario, this means that there are 40-50 copies of the HIV virus per mL of blood.
+This is important because it means they cannot pass HIV on to someone else.

 Getting HIV meds